EmmaPeders1/IT2810-Project2/README.md

 To adhere to responsive web design, the elements are are responsive to changes and are functional for different screen sizes.
 This is primarly implemented by the use of flex boxes.

-The saving on this website is automatic and the user will be met by their old choice of theme and API upon restart.
-The saving is handled by **[INSERT REASON]**
+LocalStorage and SessionStorage is used for storing the theme and the user speciefied url and access token.
+Our application uses custom hooks that lets use use these almost as normal state.
+The theme uses LocalStorage, so this is persistent even when stopping and restarting the server.
+The URL and access token in the input is saved with LocalStorage, so this is persisten when reloading the page.

 The gitlab-data is parametric as the user has the ability to change what the data grids are displaying.
 All the columns has a filter property which can be accessed by pressing the three vertical dots which appear within the header cell upon hovering.
 The same process can be used to obtain the ability to decide how the data is sorted and what data to display.
 The last feature can be problematic, as the user can remove all the columns, but this can be undone by changing to a different category and then choosing the old category again.
 This means that the user's choices concerning the data grid does not last, even in session.